ezntek/ezntek.github.io/content/posts/The GIIS hackathon X (a review) (part 1) (20240726T1322).md

 absolutely no idea as to what I would build.
 I wanted to use Rust+GTK+Libadwaita at first, but due to the theme being so incredibly vague, it would be completely useless to build something with it.
-Additionally, this framework is considerably harder than using web development, because it uses completely foreign concepts.
+Additionally, this framework is considerably harder than doing web development, because it uses completely foreign concepts.
 GTK usually recommends you to write XML to describe your components, and include it in your Rust project as a resource.
 However, styling and positioning would also be difficult due to GTK CSS being limited and components (widgets) being a